Suvanlly/Design-system/README.md

 - User-friendly
 - Responsive

 For the extensibility: In developing this component, my intention was to create a versatile and expandable solution.
 The component should be that provides for future growth based on systems design principle.
-The component should has the quality of being able to add new functinality and capabilities.
+The component should has the quality of being able to add new functionality and capabilities.

 For the consistency: To ensure a cohesive visual experience, the carousel need to seamlessly integrate with the existing website styles.
-By harmonizing background colors, font styles, and layout, the component would smatch the styles of the exisiting website, and it should looks coherent across the other different elements.
+By harmonizing background colors, font styles, and layout, the component would match the styles of the exisiting website, and it should looks coherent across the other different elements.
 Then it will deliver a unified and high-quality user experience.

 For user-friendly: Catering to users of varying ages and abilities, including seniors and individuals with visual or hearing impairments, the carousel was designed with the objective of simplicity.
 It was crucial to strike a balance between functionality and ease of use, enabling effortless navigation and interaction for all user groups.